gastonbordet/js-algorithms-and-data-structures/Data structures/README.md

 Breath-first search visit every node on the same level

 Depth-first preorder search first hits the end of the tree and then check the rest of the nodes.

+# Binary heaps

+A binary heap is a category of binary trees.
+Is very similar to a binary search tree but with some different rules.
+For example in a max binary heap, parent nodes are always larger than child nodes, while in a min binary heap parent nodes are always smaller than child nodes.
+Heaps are used to implement priority queues